Code-Institute-Submissions/Vepp1-cinemary/README.md

 - Deploying to Heroku:
   - Access www.heroku.com.
   - Click on New and Create New App.
-  - Choose an App name and a region and Create App.
+  - Choose an App name and a region and Create an App.
-  - On the Deployment tab, connect to Github and choose the proper repository.
+  - On the Deployment tab, connect to GitHub and choose the proper repository.
   - Deploy Branch.